389ds/389ds.github.io/docs/389ds/design/shadow-account-support.md

 ========

 ShadowAccount objectclass and its attribute type belonging to the objectclass is defined in RFC 2307, 389-ds-base schema file 10rfc2307.ldif.
-Currently, shadowAccount is not explicitely supported.
+Currently, shadowAccount is not explicitly supported.
 For instance, one of the attribute type shadowLastChange is supposed to be updated when the password of the account is modified, but it is not.
 The shadowAccount attribute types are mapped to the subset of Password Policy attribute types.
 This design doc proposes to support shadowAccount based upon the existing Password Policy values.